jjcoronal/climate-kic-portfolio/index.md

 > _Systems thinker and occasional overcomplicator.
 Come take a look at my work._
 >
-> _Three artifacts are shown here.
-Each one is a system I tried to understand well enough to make useful to someone else.
-The one-sentence summary tells you what decision it enabled, which is probably what you're looking for.
-If you're curious about how it actually happened, the detours, and the redesigns, click through!_
+> _Three artifacts are shown here, each one is a system I tried to understand well enough to make useful to someone else.
+The one-sentence summary below tells you what decision it enabled._
+>
+> _If you're curious about how it actually happened, the detours, and the redesigns, click through!_
 >
 > <img src="assets/img/226D9A03-C16B-4302-A102-5B5306F4AE47_1_105_c.jpeg" alt="Alt Text" width="300" height="200">